The benefits of indoor cycling: 8 reasons why you should train indoors

 2. Beat bad weather

 This one goes without saying.
-Because indoor cycling takes place out of the elements, you don’t have to deal with the worst of winter weather – be it rain, wind, snow or ice.
+Because indoor cycling takes place out of the elements, you don’t have to deal with the worst of the winter weather – be it rain, wind, snow or ice.

 The right winter gear can go a long way to keeping you comfortable outside, but sometimes riding in poor weather is just unpleasant.